alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 <p align="center">
     <img src="/images/lenstra/part3_2.PNG" alt="Elliptic Curve Division" width=257px height=339px>
     <h5 align="center">A graph of the elliptic curve y² = x³ - 10x + 3.
-This time, the elliptic curve consists of two distinct components.</h5>
+This time, the elliptic curve consists of two distinct components: the "mainland" curve (right) and the "island" curve (left).</h5>
 </p>

 <br>

 When we use elliptic curves in number theory, we often want to compute points on an elliptic curve with respect to some modulus.
-For instance, we might want to find the set of all integers $$(x, y)$$ on some elliptic curve mod 10.
+For instance, we might want to find the set of all integer points $$(x, y)$$ on some elliptic curve mod 10.
 It should be noted that, when we do this, we are only considering rational solutions to our modular elliptic curve.
 By taking the modulo of our elliptic curve, we don't get a continuous curve like before, but instead, we get a seemingly random scattering of points.
 What's more, our elliptic curve is *much* smaller.
 Whereas before we had infinitely many real points on the curve, we now have finitely many integer points.
 As counter-intuitive as it seems, this scatterplot is *still* our elliptic curve, just from the perspective of each point's remainders.
 Evaluating elliptic curves in this peculiar way grants us some *very* important properties for factoring numbers, as you will soon see.

 <br>

 <p align="center">
     <img src="/images/lenstra/EllipticCurveModularDemo_ManimCE_v0.15.2.gif">
-    <h5 align="center">An animation of the process of transforming an elliptic curve into its modular twin (or rather, a subset of points on its modular twin).
+    <h5 align="center">An animation of the process of transforming an elliptic curve into its modular twin (or more accurately a subset of points on its modular twin).
 Don't worry if the animation looks a little "hand-wavy" - it's a weird transformation.
-What's happening is that we identify all of the points on the original elliptic curve that are rational - capable of being written as a fraction between integers.
+What's happening is that we identify all of the points on the original elliptic curve that are rational - whose coordinates are capable of being written as a ratio of integers.
 We can then map these rational points to integer points in the modular plane using a process that will be described later on in the article.</h5>
 </p>

 <br>

-Remember that for any elliptic curve we can construct a corresponding modular elliptic curve.
-We won't be using this technique just quite yet, but it will serve us well later on, so keep it in the back of your mind for now.
+Remember that, for any elliptic curve, we can construct a corresponding modular elliptic curve.
+We won’t be using this technique just quite yet, but it will serve us well later on.

 <br>